White-Label/Web-Template/README.md

 # Getting Started Guide

 Welcome to the getting start guide for the White Label website template.
-This guide and repo is meant to serve as a simple and easy way for you to get a up website up and running connected to the White Label and Soundcloud API.
+This guide and repo is meant to serve as a simple and easy way for you to get a website up and running connected to the White Label and Soundcloud API.

 ## Template